Your shopping cart is empty!

 Mindfulness takes time to learn, but pressing pause a few times throughout your day is a good way to begin.
 Stop every now and then and take a few seconds to process where you are, what is happening around you, and the feelings and sensations you feel in your body and mind.

 Top Tip: I like to think of this as a way of anchoring yourself to the world around you in that precise moment.
 If you’re a worrier, someone who lets their mind drift ahead to what may or may not be, this is a great technique to hit pause for.
 Even if you never use that pause button for anything else, this is well worth doing.
+To help you get started, here are 10 tips to help you stay mindful throughout your day.

 8. TO BREATHE DEEPLY